Maine Laws and Incentives

 Electric Vehicle (EV) Rebates

-Efficiency Maine’s EV Accelerator provides rebates to Maine residents, businesses, government entities, and tribal governments for the purchase or lease of a new EV or plug-in hybrid electric vehicle (PHEV) at participating Maine dealerships.
+Efficiency Maine’s EV Accelerator provides rebates to Maine residents, businesses, government entities, and tribal governments for the purchase or lease of a new EV or plug-in hybrid electric vehicle (PHEV) at participating Maine dealerships or from the original equipment manufacturer.
 Rebate amounts are based on participant type:

 Type of Vehicle Individuals Qualified Moderate-Income Individuals Qualified Low-Income Individuals Businesses and Organizations Government Entity, Tribal Government, and Non-Profits